S0M3N/linux-setup/README.md

 and done you are ready to go with your linux for programming.

-Don't for get to get your desired extension for VS Code to run your code for desirably.
+Don't forget to get your desired extension for VS Code to run your code for desirably.

 ## License